What is a Performance Test Script?

 Script creation has some basic steps which are:

-Performance Testing Tools helps to complete 70%-80% scripting work by just recording the user steps (transaction flows).
+- Script Recording: Performance Testing Tools help to complete 70%-80% of scripting work by just recording the user steps (transaction flows).
 This is the biggest advantage of a performance testing tool.
 It saves a performance tester from writing the manual code.
 Yes; it is also true that he needs to write some custom code as and when required, but those are simple logic.

-After the recording and generation of the script, the next phase is script enhancement.
-Performance testing tools only record the flow and generate the script in a raw form that means without correlation, parameterization, etc. Script enhancement helps to add some custom logic, basic parameters and dynamic value handling functions etc. in the script.
+- Script Enhancement: After the recording and generation of the script, the next phase is script enhancement.
+Performance testing tools only record the flow and generate the script in a raw form which means without correlation, parameterization, etc. Script enhancement helps to add some custom logic, basic parameters and dynamic value handling functions etc. in the script.
 The script enhancement covers the following steps: